DeinsOne/Spy-X-telegram/Readme.md

 | BUILD_JOBS | Can be used to set the number given to make -j for parallel builds insted of using --parallel option |

 ### Spy Rest API

+To inspect endpoint you can use real time oatpp-swagger documentation on `/swagger/ui` route, or text [manual](docs/endpoints.md).

 ### Command Line Arguments